jmortiger/FITD/README.md

  * `-itd [levels]`: Enable debug output for itd-related debug messages. `levels` is an integer of which debug level flags are enabled.
 If omitted, `info`, `warning`, and `error` level messages will be enabled.
  * `-life [levels]`: Enable debug output for life-related debug messages. `levels` is an integer of which debug level flags are enabled.
 If omitted, `info`, `warning`, and `error` level messages will be enabled.

+ * `-logLife [lifeNum1,lifeNum2...]`: Enable verbose life (script) debug output.
+To log all lives, simply add `-logLife`; to log specific lives, make a comma-separated list of them (e.g. `-logLife 549,11`).
+To log no lives, omit this option entirely.

 ## Platform Notes
 ### Building with Visual Studio on Windows
 This has been tested rigorously & works fine.
 Building for other plaforms from a Windows environment hasn't been robustly tested.
 If you'd like to try and build for Linux, please do so & contact @jmortiger ; he can test your build.
 If anyone has a macOS machine (Intel or Apple Silicon/M#) & a Windows machine that would like to test a macOS build, please do so and let us know how it goes.
 It would be great to make a proper release w/ a compiled binary for the 3 main platforms.